isi-vista/tac-kbp-eal/tac-kbp-eal-scorer/src/main/resources/README.scorer.txt

                            corpus without bootstrapping.
-Also includes argument precision, recall, and F1 scores to supplemental the official argument scoring metric. *These are not the official eval scores* (see above)
+Also includes argument precision, recall, and F1 scores to supplemental the official argument scoring metric. *These are not the official eval scores* (see above) goldCounts/ - the counts for various scoreable arguments in the unbootstrapped gold standard

 Each of the bootstrapped directories has the following files:
    * X.bootstrapped.txt - human readable files with 0.5%, 2.5%, 5.0%, 25.0%,